-If the Use NMEA Temperature check box is ticked, the WASSP application software will use NMEA temperature data from an external temperature sensor and is displayed in the "Surface Temperature" window.
+If the Use NMEA Temperature check box is ticked, NMEA temperature data from an external temperature sensor will be used and is displayed in the "Surface Temperature" window.
 The "Temperature offset" box may be used to input an offset to correct for any error in the external temperature sensor.